cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 }
 ```

-The `stat` module returns many parameters.
+The `stat` module returns a range of key-value parameters.
 Some are self explanatory.
-Refer the [Stat module docs][stat-docs] for interpretation of the rest of the parameters.
+Refer the [Stat module docs][stat-docs] for interpretation of the others.

-Let's see how to use the `exists` key to check if a file exists.
+You can use the `exists` key to check if the file exists.

 ```yaml
 - name: assert test_file exists